edburns/azure-docs/articles/openshift/howto-deploy-java-openliberty-app.md

 2. Connect to the cluster by following the steps in [Connect to an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-connect-cluster).
 Be sure to follow the steps in "Install the OpenShift CLI" because we will use the `oc` command later in this article.

-## Install the Open Liberty Open Shift Operator
+## Install the Open Liberty OpenShift Operator

 After creating and connecting to the cluster, install the [Open Liberty Operator](https://github.com/OpenLiberty/open-liberty-operator).